aehussey/NodeJS-Dev-env/README.md

 - A script was then set up to create an environment suitable for NodeJS.
 The provision.sh file was connected to the Vagrantfile to execute certain bash commands.

 - This was used to install the web-server Nginx and NodeJS version 6.
-The connection to Nginx was made through port 3000.
+The connection to Nginx was made through port 3000 as instructed by the app.js file.

 - The production process manager, PM2, was also installed as a load-balancer, and so that the server will automatically be refreshed if the server goes down.